Andi-Cirjaliu/postgresql-stack-contacts-server/README.md

 This project

-To run the application you need to set the configuration in .env file.
-You need to specify the settings to connect to Postgres database server.
+To run the application you need to configure the application first.
+Rename .env_sample to .env.<br />
+You need to specify in .env file the settings to connect to Postgres database server.

 ## Available Scripts